Welcome to the Unix-like Artifacts Collector documentation

 File from which the identity (private key) for public-key authentication is read.

-S3 options
+S3 Arguments

 --s3-presigned-url